Porch Pick Up: Meaning, How It Works & Safety Tips (2026)

 If you choose to accept cash, a secure payment drop off is crucial.

-Coordinate Your Timing: Try to retrieve the cash shortly after the buyer leaves.
-Ask them to send a quick text after they’ve picked up the item so you know the money is there.
+- Coordinate Your Timing: Try to retrieve the cash shortly after the buyer leaves.
+Ask them to send a quick text after they have picked up the item so you know the money is there.

-Consider a Lockbox for Higher Amounts: If you frequently sell higher value items via porch pick up, investing in a small, lockable drop box can provide extra security and peace of mind.
+- Consider a Lockbox: If you frequently sell items via porch pick up, investing in a small, lockable drop box can provide extra security.

 Is Porch Pick Up Safe?
 Key Considerations

 While porch pickup is incredibly convenient, it does involve a level of trust.
-Here are a few safety points to keep in mind.
+Here are a few safety points and common scams to keep in mind.

 The Pros and Cons of Porch Pick Up